 Wood slats are no one-trick pony.
 Turn them on their sides, place them with some separating in between each piece, and you've got yourself an expensive-looking design element that transforms the look of any room.

 Think of shiplap as the modern-day wood paneling.
 One day, our kids will talk about shiplap the way we talk about our grandma's basement.
 But we're not just tooting our own horn when we say shiplap is a much cooler, not so in-your-face version of '70s paneling.

 Wood paneling isn't just for walls.
 Embrace the look and run with it.
 A light-wash plywood on the walls, ceiling, and dining-room bench looks modern, clean, and minimal, somehow without looking totally overdone.

 Shiplap is usually installed vertically, giving you clean lines that run up and down a wall.
 However, designing a space with horizontally installed shiplap visually stretches the room from left to right giving the illusion that it's longer.
 It's a simple swap but it makes a major difference.

 If there's one thing we want you to learn with wood paneling it's that you can get creative with it.
 This wood-paneled wall is designed to work as a screen.
 It creates a division in the space but doesn't completely act as a wall.
 Separation between the wood panels creates a beautiful illusion that allows light and energy to flow through freely.

 Just like any other wall in your space, wood paneling can be painted.
 This bedroom wall perfectly executes a geometric composition, and the wooden slats just add even more dimension.

 Try Wallpaper As An Alternative

-If you long for a wood paneled wall but you currently reside in a rental, flex your interior design skills with a woodgrain wallpaper.
+If you long for a wood-paneled wall but currently reside in a rental, flex your interior design skills with a woodgrain wallpaper.
 The result is just as beautiful, but it's easily removed, much more affordable, easier to install, and gives you the illusion of textured walls.
 It's a win-win.